at UC Irvine, Department of Informatics

 1. Self-Statement: Goals and Assessment

 Artist identifies goals of the work and assesses those goals.
 Emphasize clarity in these statements.
 Consider how the goals may have changed as the work has changed.
-This helps the artist clarify the intent of the work and will help responders frame their responses.
+This helps the artist clarify the intent of the work and will help responders frame their responses.2.
+Affirmation and Observation

 Responders give the artist either positive feedback about the work or moments that affected them.
 People want to hear that what they have just completed has meaning.
 The artist must work to really hear the comments.
 Responders need to try to make the palette of responses as wide as possible.
-Be specific and expansive in the use of vocabulary about the work.
+Be specific and expansive in the use of vocabulary about the work.3.
+Artist Questions Responders

 Artist has the time to ask the viewers questions about the work.
 Be specific; nothing is too insignificant.
-The more the artist clarifies what s/he is working on, the more meaningful becomes the dialogue.
+The more the artist clarifies what s/he is working on, the more meaningful becomes the dialogue.4.
+Responders Question Artist

 Responders ask neutral questions of the artist about the work.
 It is very important not to be judgmental in the phrasing of the questions.
 This is a chance for the responders to help the artist step back and analyze the work.
-If given the chance, most criticisms can be stated or explored in this step in a neutral fashion.
+If given the chance, most criticisms can be stated or explored in this step in a neutral fashion.5.
+Criticisms and Opinions

 If there is a criticism that can’t be stated in the form of a neutral question, responders can express opinions about the work to the artist after they have asked permission of the artist.
 The artist is allowed to refuse at any time.
 The opinions should be positive criticism, based on problem-solving techniques.
 It may seem redundant to ask permission for every single criticism, but it is very important.
 This gives the artist control of this very sensitive step and creates a dialogue, albeit a very basic one.